-In the winter semester of 2021/22 the German language courses 1 - 8 and the additional courses will be taught online, For more information please see our current course programme.
+In the summer semester of 2022 the German language courses 1 - 8 and the additional courses will be probably be taught on campus (in-class teaching), For more information please see our current course programme.

-If you have already successfully participated in one of our Deutschkurse 1-8 (level A1.1-B2.2) you can sign up yourself from September, 15 until October, 3 directly on Stud.IP for a corresponding course at the next level.
+If your participation in one of our Deutschkurse 1-8 (level A1.1-B2.2) or in our Placement test is not longer than one year ago (not before March 2021) you can sign up yourself from March, 1 until April, 22 directly on Stud.IP for a corresponding course at your level.
 In this case you are not supposed to register here.
-If you have to retake a course you can also sign up yourself on Stud.IP during this period.
-It is not possible to skip a level.
+Please note that it is not possible to skip a level.

 The following courses are offered at regular intervals: